yjshiki/CIS530_NLP_project/simple-baseline.md

 [0, 0, 0, 1, -1, -1, 1, 0, 0, 0]

 ### Test Result
-Precision, recall,f1-score were used for evaluation.
+Precision, recall, f1-score were used for evaluation.
 The test result using evaluation metric is

 |            |positive    |negative    |neutral     |macroavg
 |:-----------:|-----------------|:------------:|:-----:|:-------:|